 - Subscribe to a free online course.
 Anything that takes your fancy.
 Sites like Coursera, Udemy, Lynda, Skillshare, Alison, edX and Khan Academy offer many free courses covering just about anything you can imagine.

 - Practice mindfulness … live in the moment.

 - If you hate your job, then leave it.
-It doesn’t have to be tomorrow but start making a plan … Build an escape plan or Plan B. Be daring.
+It doesn’t have to be tomorrow but start making a plan … build an escape plan or Plan B. Be daring take a chance.

 - Start a business or a side hustle.